 The Malings was named “Supreme Winner” at the 2016 Housing Design Awards.

-The 0.6ha site forms the first phase of the Lower Ouseburn Valley masterplan, and is part of a wider partnership between Carillion Igloo with Newcastle City Council and the Homes and Communities Agency to deliver approximately 250 homes and commercial space on six waterfront sites.
+The 0.6ha site forms the first phase of the Lower Ouseburn Valley masterplan, and is set to deliver approximately 250 homes and commercial space on six waterfront sites.
 The success of the Malings will be a catalyst for these future developments with planning permission for the second phase now obtained.

 The development provides much needed homes in this area, whilst preserving and enhancing its character and identity in partnership with the local people and businesses who helped shape the project at its inception.
 There are a range of pepper potted house-types, tenures and sizes to generate opportunities for a variety of customer requirements.